cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/chronological-journey-alpha-diversity-analysis-in-longitudinal-studies.md

 )
 ```

-#### Longitudinal Alpha Diversity Volatility Test in MicrobiomeStat

-This function, `generate_alpha_volatility_test_long`, calculates the volatility of alpha diversity measures in longitudinal data and tests the association between the volatility and a group variable.
+Another useful function is `generate_alpha_volatility_test_long`, which calculates the volatility of alpha diversity measures in longitudinal data and tests the association between the volatility and a group variable.
 Volatility is calculated as the mean of absolute differences between consecutive alpha diversity measures, normalized by the time difference.

-Here is an example usage:

 ```r
 data("subset_T2D.obj")